mindspore-lab/mindocr/examples/license_plate_detection_and_recognition/README.md

 **Note:** Use `\tab`​ as the separator between the image name and label, avoiding spaces or other separators.

-The final structure of the training dataset will be as follows:
+Finally, directory structure of the training dataset will be as follows:

 ```txt
 |-data